eh2k/squares-and-circles/README.md

       * `+` - Constant internal voltage
         * 10V with 1/1000 resolution - nice for fine adjustments (detuning etc)
     * Hints:
-      * Parameter 0 (top-left) is mainly used for V/OCT control.
-Thus, one single V/OCT signal / CV-Input can be shared by using modulation on parameter-0 with attenuverter = +1 (-3V..+6V) range.
+      * Parameter 0 (top-left) is primarily used for V/OCT control.
+Therefore, a single V/OCT signal or CV input can be shared by applying modulation to parameter 0 with an attenuverter set to +1, within the -3V to +6V range.
 It is also possible to select the V/OCT input in the io-configuration page.
       * All other parameters can be modulated via CV-input with a assumed voltage-range of -4V..4V at 2kHz sample rate.
       * Be aware the CV-range is probably limited by hardware to: -3.5v..6.5V
   * **RND**: Trigger generates a random voltage <img align="right" src="doc/mod_rnd.png" width=196px />